 9 ways to improve donor relationships

 Sometimes, a relationship needs a little help.
-Maybe you’ve been busy, and that monthly happy hour has fallen by the wayside.
-Or perhaps you find yourself scrolling through Instagram instead of making eye contact.
-It happens to all of us, and that includes donors.
-When your donor relationships need a nudge to get back on track, we have a few tips.
-Here are our donor management best practices:
+Maybe you've been busy, and that monthly happy hour has fallen by the wayside.
+Or perhaps you find yourself doomscrolling instead of making eye contact.
+It happens to all of us, including donors.
+When your donor relationships need a nudge, lean on these best practices.

 1. Pick up the phone (or the planner)